Fahy Hall, Room 304

 Director: Rev. John Ranieri, Ph.D.

-The University Honors Program is an intellectually lively, interdisciplinary program in the liberal arts.
-At the heart of the program is a series of four six-credit courses that follow and explore the story of human civilization and thought from the ancient world until today.
+The University Honors Program is a lively program in the liberal arts.
+At the heart of the program is a series of four six-credit courses that explore the story of human civilization from the ancient world until today.
 The Honors Program is global in scope and interdisciplinary in method.
-It includes the study of history, world literature, philosophy, religion, theology, economics, political science, and other aspects of the social, behavioral, and natural sciences.
-In addition to western civilization and thought, the program gives serious attention to Chinese and Islamic civilization.
+It includes history, literature, philosophy, religion, theology, economics, political science, and the social, behavioral, and natural sciences.
+In addition to western civilization and thought, it gives serious attention to the Chinese and Islamic civilizations.
 Participation in the program is open to students from every school within the University and – with the exception of the dual-degree program in Physical Therapy -- can be combined with any major program.

 During the first two years of this certificate program, students meet twice a week for two and a half hours and complete the four Honors Colloquia: